Goodnight Mommy (2022 film)

-Goodnight Mommy is a 2022 American psychological horror film directed by Matt Sobel and written by Kyle Warren, serving as a remake of the 2014 Austrian film of the same name.
-The film stars Naomi Watts, Cameron and Nicholas Crovetti, Crystal Lucas-Perry, Jeremy Bobb, and Peter Hermann.
-The film follows twin brothers who suspect their mother was switched with an impostor, following her recent surgery leaving her with bandages over her face.
+Goodnight Mommy is a 2022 American psychological horror film directed by Matt Sobel and written by Kyle Warren.
+It is a remake of the 2014 Austrian film with the same name, and stars Naomi Watts, Cameron and Nicholas Crovetti, Crystal Lucas-Perry, Jeremy Bobb, and Peter Hermann.
+It follows twin brothers who suspect their mother was switched with an impostor.

-A remake for the 2014 film was announced in early 2021, with Sobel directing it from a screenplay written by Warren, while Watts was cast in the lead role.
+The film was announced in early 2021, naming Sobel as director, Warren as the scriptwriter and Watts as the star.
 The rest of the cast were announced later and principal photography began from June to August that same year.

 Goodnight Mommy was released on Prime Video by Amazon Studios on September 16, 2022.
-The film received mixed reviews from critics, who praised Watts' performance, but criticized its writing and deemed it "inferior" and "unnecessary" compared to the original film.
+The film received mixed reviews from critics, who praised Watts' performance, but criticized its writing, pacing and deemed it "inferior" and "unnecessary" compared to the original film.

 Plot

-Twin brothers Elias and Lukas return home to live with their estranged mother, a former actress, after staying with their father since their divorce.
-Upon seeing her again, they are disturbed to find her wearing a full bandage over her whole head, resembling a white balaclava.
-Mother (who is never given a name) explains she has had cosmetic surgery.
-She gives the boys some house rules, which include not entering her room or the barn outside.
+Twin brothers Elias and Lukas have stayed with their father following their parents' divorce.
+When they return home to live with their estranged mother, a former actress, they are disturbed to find that her entire head is covered in bandages after having cosmetic surgery.
+The mother (who is never named) enforces some house rules, which include not entering her room or the barn.
+While playing in the fields, the boys cannot resist exploring the barn, where they find their old toys.
+Their mother catches them and decrees that from now on, they have to stay in the country house.

-The boys quickly sense something strange about Mother, who does not seem interested in reconnecting with them; she drinks heavily, appears angry, and will not sing the lullaby she always used to sing to them as children.
-Elias also discovers Mother has thrown away a drawing he made of the three of them, which upsets him.
-During the night, Elias overhears Mother talking on the phone; she says she cannot go on pretending and wants him gone.
+The boys are unsettled by their mother's behavior and apparent disinterest in reconnecting with them; she drinks heavily, has a short temper, and refuses to sing them the lullaby she sang to them when they were children.
+Elias also discovers that his mother has thrown away a drawing he made of the three of them.
+One night, Elias overhears his mother talking to an unknown person on the phone, saying she cannot go on pretending and wants him gone.

-After seeing an old headshot of Mother with green eyes, who now has blue eyes, the boys begin to question whether the woman they are living with is really their mother.
-When they attempt to contact their father, Mother breaks their shared cell phone.
-One night while she is taking a bath, Elias attempts to remove the skincare face mask she is wearing; an argument ensues and, after Elias tells her she is not their mother, she slaps him, then sprays him with freezing cold shower water until he admits he is wrong.
+After seeing an old photograph of their mother with a different eye color, the boys begin to question whether the woman they are living with is their real mother.
+When they try to call their father, their mother breaks their shared cell phone.
+One night, while she is taking a bath, Elias tries to remove the skincare face mask she is wearing.
+An argument ensues.
+After Elias asserts that she is not actually their mother, she slaps him, then sprays him with freezing cold water until he admits he is wrong.